kadojs/kado/doc/Cluster.md

 * `options` {object} Runtime options to configure the cluster
 * Return {Cluster} new cluster management object

+Available Options:
+* `count` {number} the number of workers to start
+* `delayHeartbeat` {number} how many ms before each heartbeat check,
+ default: 5000
+* `delayRespawn` {number} how many ms before respawning a failed process,
+ default: 1000
+* `silent` {boolean} Whether or not to send output to parent's stdio.
+Default: false
+* `maxConnections` {number} When workers serve more than this many connections they automatically respawn.
+0 is the default which is OFF.
+* `recycleTimeout` {number} Time in ms before forcibly killing a worker being recycled.
+Default is `null` which is no timeout.
+* `stopTimeout` {number} Time in ms before forcibly killing a worker to stop the application.
+Default is `5000`
+* `respawnTimeout` {number} Time in ms to wait for a respawned process to come online, default is `5000`
+* `startTimeout` {number} Time in ms to wait for a process to start on application start.
+Default is `5000`
+* `watchTimeout` {number} The time to wait before restarting on a watched file change.
+Default is `5000`
+* `path` {string} The path to the worker program file.
+By default it calls back into itself.
+Use an if statement to separate master from worker.
+* `cluster` {object} Any of the settings from [cluster settings](https://nodejs.org/dist/latest-v13.x/docs/api/cluster.html#cluster_cluster_settings)

 ### Cluster.isMaster()
 * Return {boolean} `true` when this process is the master